College of Health Professions and Biomedical Sciences

-The Skaggs School of Pharmacy is ranked 12th nationally (out of more than 100 pharmacy schools) in total amount awarded in FY10 grants and contracts.
+- The Skaggs School of Pharmacy is ranked 23rd nationally (out of more than 100 pharmacy schools) in total amount awarded in FY11 grants and contracts.

-The School of Physical Therapy and Rehabilitation Science is ranked in the top 20% in the nation by US News and World Report.
+- As of 2012, the School of Physical Therapy and Rehabilitation Science is ranked 51st in the nation by US News and World Report.

 UM Foundation Support